I am seeking highly motivated students with a keen interest in robotics and AI.

 Essential facilities & research support funds

-- Guidelines, reimbursement lists, and forms (including Essential Facilities, Research Support Funds, Leave, etc.) are managed by GRS.
+- Guidelines, reimbursement lists, and forms (including Essential Facilities, Research Support Funds, Leave, etc.) are managed by GRS (Graduate Research School).
 HDR forms & guides.

 4) Thesis, Examination & Viva (Oral Defense)

 - Thesis formats: traditional, by compilation (published papers), or creative work + exegesis; prepare per Curtin’s Thesis Preparation & Submission Guidelines.
-Thesis & examination and Thesis submission guides (HDR forms).
+Thesis & examination and Guidelines for Thesis Preparation and Submission.

 - Library resources for formatting, publishing strategy, and compilation options: Theses—Research Toolkit.